towerhe/rda/README.md

 ### Description

 Rda(Rails Development Assist) is combined with lots of useful rake tasks which can help you to setup your development enviroments and tools more quickly.
+It is also provide a CLI to set up the enviroments.

 ### Features

-* Setup RVM for your rails application
+* Set up RVM for your rails application
 * Deploy your rails application to Nginx (rails_env is set to development by default)
-* Release your rails application
+* Release your rails application (not yet)

 ### Usage